Yanguraz/Microservice-app/readme.md

-# Microsevice-app
+# Microservice-app

-## A simple NLP intent recognition microservice web-application built using gRPC, Python, and Go.
+## A simple NLP intent recognition microservice web-application with chatbot functionality built using gRPC, Python, and Go.

 **How to run this repository locally**
 - Run all of the services via docker-compose file.